saikalyan402/saikalyan402/README.md

-### Hi there 👋

-**saikalyan402/saikalyan402** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on
-- 🌱 I’m currently learning flutter
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: saikalyan402@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ### Hi there, I'm Saikalyan Rao! 👋

 I'm a Data Science enthusiast pursuing my BS in Data Science and Applications at IIT Madras with a background in Electronics and Systems Engineering from NIELIT, Aurangabad.

-🔭 **Currently Working On:** Exploring the nuances of Flutter for mobile app development.

-🌱 **Currently Learning:** Delving deeper into Machine Learning, particularly focusing on NLP techniques.
+🔭 **Currently Working On:** Exploring into the fascinating realm of Deep Learning and Neural Networks with Keras, unraveling the intricacies of these technologies.
+Simultaneously, diving into the captivating world of Computer Vision and Image Processing, discovering the magic behind analyzing and interpreting visual data.
+Also, advancing skills in Machine Learning, particularly honing in on NLP techniques.

-👯 **Looking to Collaborate On:** Exciting projects related to Machine Learning and Data Science.
+👯 **Looking to Collaborate On:** Exciting projects related to Machine Learning, Data Analytics and Data Science.

-💬 **Ask me about:** Anything related to Data Science, Machine Learning, or the projects and experiences listed below!
+💬 **Ask me about:** Anything related to Data Science, Machine Learning.

 📫 **How to Reach Me:** saikalyan402@gmail.com | +91 8074910314